Return of Title IV Funds

 Federal regulations dictate that a student who withdraws from the University of Arkansas at Little Rock after receiving federal financial aid (Pell Grant, SEOG, TEACH Grant, Iraq and Afghanistan Service Grant, Subsidized Direct Loan, Unsubsidized Direct Loan or Direct Plus loan) may owe a repayment of those funds to UA Little Rock.
 The amount of repayment will be calculated based on the number of days the student attended before withdrawing.

-In order to officially withdraw, students must obtain an Official Withdrawal Form from the Office of Records and Registration.
+In order to officially withdraw, students must complete and submit the Drop/Withdrawal Form.
 An official withdrawal does not penalize or prevent a student from re-enrolling at a future date.
 The deadline for withdrawing is listed in the Academic Calendar.
-If a student is out of town or for emergency reasons is unable to withdraw in person, he/she should contact the Office of Records and Registration by calling (501) 569-3110 or faxing a letter to (501) 569-8168.
+If a student is out of town or for emergency reasons is unable to withdraw in person, he/she should contact the Office of Records and Registration by calling 501-916-3110 or faxing a letter to 501-916-3168.
+Additional information on dropping a class can be found, here.
 BOSS cannot be used to withdraw from the University during late registration or after classes start.

 Students who cease attendance in all classes but do not complete the official withdrawal process are considered to have unofficially withdrawn from UA Little Rock.
 If a student unofficially withdraws after receiving federal financial aid funds, a Return of Title IV Funds calculation is required, and the student may owe a repayment to UA Little Rock.